The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

-Last month, I was talking with a consultant named Yassine who runs AI transformation engagements across multiple industries.
+Last month, I was on a call with a consultant named Yassine who runs AI transformation engagements across multiple continents.
 He told me something that stuck: "This morning I was talking to a utility company from Spain and right after, pharmaceuticals from New Zealand."
 He paused.
 "If I could have a second brain for context-switching, I'd pay anything for it."

 I knew exactly what he meant.
-I've been that person flipping between tabs at 6 AM, trying to remember whether this prospect was the one with the legacy ERP problem or the one whose CEO mentioned AI on their last earnings call.
+I've been the person flipping between tabs at 6 AM, trying to remember whether this prospect is the one with the legacy ERP problem or the one whose CEO mentioned AI on their last earnings call.

 The discovery call is where consulting engagements are won or lost.
-And most of us are either winging it or burning 90 minutes we don't have to build a discovery call agenda for each one.
+And most of us are either winging it or burning 90 minutes building a tailored discovery call agenda for consultants who are supposed to be the prepared ones in the room.

 Here's what nobody talks about in consulting: the prep tax.

-And improvising with a high-value prospect is expensive.
+And improvising with a $30K prospect is expensive.

 Yassine put it bluntly: "We found ourselves hopping on calls with half the information.
 One sentence is going to end the deal."

 He's not being dramatic.
-Your prospect can tell within the first two minutes whether you did your homework or not.
+Your prospect can tell within the first two minutes whether you did your homework.
 When you're competing for a premium transformation engagement, "close enough" on prep work isn't close enough.

 How many premium engagements turned into smaller projects because you asked the wrong questions and missed the real pain?
 How many prospects decided you weren't the right fit because your questions felt generic in the first five minutes?